Criticism of Wikipedia

 Two radically different versions of the Wikipedia article on Klee Irwin (now deleted) presented to the public within days of each other: Wikipedia's susceptibility to edit wars and bias is an issue often raised by the project's critics.

-The free online encyclopedia Wikipedia has been criticized since its creation in 2001.
+Wikipedia has been criticized since it was created in 2001.
 Most of the criticism has been directed toward its content, community of volunteer editors, process, and rules.
 Critics have questioned its factual reliability, the readability and organization of its articles, the lack of methodical fact-checking, and its political bias.

 Concerns have also been raised about systemic bias along gender, racial, political, corporate, institutional, and national lines.
 Conflicts of interest arising from corporate campaigns to influence content have also been highlighted.
 Further concerns include the vandalism and partisanship facilitated by anonymous editing, clique behavior (from contributors as well as administrators and other top figures), social stratification between a guardian class and newer users, excessive rule-making, edit warring, and uneven policy application.

+Wikipedia and misinformation

+Section 230 of the USA's 1996 Communications Decency Act gives Wikipedia important legal protection by treating the platform as a host rather than the publisher of user content.

+Court cases between 2021 and 2024 continued to support strong Section 230 protections for online platforms, including Wikipedia.

+Judges have consistently ruled that moderation actions like removing content do not remove this immunity.

+Wikipedia faced several early legal disputes in the mid-2000s as individuals tested whether the platform could be held responsible for user-submitted information.

+These early cases were largely dismissed, reinforcing that liability applies to individual editors rather than to the Wikimedia Foundation.